Project Evaluation Review Technique (PERT)

 Project Evaluation Review Technique

 Managers a visual representation of tasks, and proper order of tasks, required for a project.
 This allows simple intake to evaluate, gauge, and predict how much time and resources are required for your project.
 The ability to track required assets is available through any stage of your project.

 Visual Representation: Seeing a PERT chart comprised of your project steps the perfect solution to “what-if” scenarios in Project Evaluation Review Technique production.
 By having all vital Project Evaluation Review Technique information in one place, in front of your eyes, may seem intimidating at first, but once PERT is utilized, you’ll begin to see the different business pathways.
 Pathways you and your team may have missed previously.

 Organized Combination: PERT charts compile necessary information from multiple, all, departments which have a direct impact on the outcome of your project.
 So, IT goals and steps will be visualized, right with the writing department and any other department necessary.

 Save Time and Money: Unlike the popular Gantt chart, PERT charts are put together and utilized before a project starts.
 Ghantt charts are used whilst the project Evaluation Review Technique is in motion.
 PERT charts are designed to lay out the timetable, allowing you to make an estimated time for completion of each step, and expectations can be assessed before the project lift-off.

 Disadvantages of Using PERT

 Complex Projects: It is a real possibility, if your project is more complex, it may be confusing to view and interpret using a PERT chart.
-Using a PERT chart in conjunction with a Gannt chart for management of complex projects, may prove useful.
+Using a PERT chart in conjunction with a Gannt chart for management of complex Project Evaluation Review Technique, may prove useful.